thingylabs/performance.thingylabs.io/README.md

 *Note*: This public repository contains no personally identifying information (PII).
 Sensitive data (e.g., signed consent forms, employee responses) is managed in a private, secure system to comply with GDPR.

+## Ownership and Licensing
+The intellectual property of this initiative, including all materials in this repository, is owned by D3velop.ltd (In Gründung) in Seychelles and licensed to Thingylabs GmbH for use in the “Peak Performance through Health” campaign.
+For licensing inquiries or use beyond this scope, contact [performance@thingylabs.io](mailto:performance@thingylabs.io).

 ## Logo and Name Usage
 The Thingylabs GmbH logo (hotlinked from `https://www.thingylabs.io/logo-with-text.png`) and the name “Thingylabs GmbH” are proprietary to Thingylabs GmbH and not covered by this license.
 They may only be used for unaltered versions of the materials in this repository.
 Unauthorized commercial use, reproduction, modification, or distribution is prohibited without express written permission. © Thingylabs GmbH – All Rights Reserved.

 ## Contact
-For questions about the campaign, data protection, outreach, or commercial opportunities, contact us at [performance@thingylabs.io](mailto:performance@thingylabs.io) or call [+49 711 968 814 61](tel:+4971196881461).
+For questions about the campaign, data protection, outreach, commercial opportunities, or licensing, contact us at [performance@thingylabs.io](mailto:performance@thingylabs.io) or call [+49 711 968 814 61](tel:+4971196881461).

 ## License
 This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
 You are free to: